rockybeachradio/x400-software-pack/README.md

 2) Install software using KIAUH \
     Klipper, Moonraker, Mainsail, KlipperScreen, Crowsnest \
-    G-Code Shell Command, Input Shaper, Mobileraker, Obico for Klipper
+    G-Code Shell Command, Input Shaper, Mobileraker, Obico for Klipper \
+    KlipperBackup (optional: Backup on boot, Cron, Backup on file changes)

+3) Install x-400-software-pack
+    ```bash
+    sudo ~/x400-software-pack/scripts/update_printer.sh
+    ```
+    On the first run, do not use the integrated "Update MCU firmware" function.
+Select NO when asked.

-3) Install/pdate Katapult on your boards
+4) Install/update Katapult on your boards

+5) Install/update Firmware on your boards

+### Needs to be dine maunal (for now)
+1) Klipper Backup
+Open the ~/KlipperBackup/.env file and copy in the backupPaths declaration from from ~/x400-software-pack/config/KlipperBackup env.cfg.

 ### Check setup
 1) Check all settings and printerbehaviour as descirped in Klipper, Mainsail, Moonraer documentation to avoid issues and damages.